iulspop/sati/prompt.md

 A queue where prompts appear based on question schedule

 Answer:
-A data point which records the answer to one promopt
+A data point which records the answer to one prompt